Personal Immigration

 22. A marriage in the United Kingdom must be evidenced by a valid marriage certificate recognised under the laws of England and Wales, Scotland or Northern Ireland.

-23. A divorce in the United Kingdom must be evidenced by a decree absolute from a civil court.
+23. (a) A divorce in England and Wales must be evidenced by either a decree absolute or a final order.

 24. A civil partnership in the United Kingdom must be evidenced by a civil partnership certificate.